enj/website/content/en/docs/tasks/administer-cluster/kms-provider.md

 ##### KMS v2 {#developing-a-kms-plugin-gRPC-server-notes-kms-v2}
 * KMS plugin version: `v2beta1`

-  In response to procedure call Status, a compatible KMS plugin should return `v2beta1` as `StatusResponse.version`, "ok" as `StatusResponse.healthz` and a `key_id` (remote KMS KEK ID) as `StatusResponse.key_id`.
+  In response to procedure call `Status`, a compatible KMS plugin should return `v2beta1` as `StatusResponse.version`, "ok" as `StatusResponse.healthz` and a `key_id` (remote KMS KEK ID) as `StatusResponse.key_id`.

-  The API server polls the Status procedure call approximately every minute when everything is healthy, and more frequently when the plugin is not healthy.
+  The API server polls the `Status` procedure call approximately every minute when everything is healthy, and more frequently when the plugin is not healthy.
 Plugins must take care to optimize this call as it will be under constant load.

 * Encryption

-  The EncryptRequest procedure call provides the plaintext and a UID for logging purposes.
-The response must include the ciphertext, the `key_id` for the KEK used, and, optionally, any metadata that the KMS plugin needs to aid in future DecryptRequest calls (via the `annotations` field).
+  The `EncryptRequest` procedure call provides the plaintext and a UID for logging purposes.
+The response must include the ciphertext, the `key_id` for the KEK used, and, optionally, any metadata that the KMS plugin needs to aid in future `DecryptRequest` calls (via the `annotations` field).
 The plugin must guarantee that any distinct plaintext results in a distinct response `(ciphertext, key_id, annotations)`.

-  TODO annotations validation
+  If the plugin returns a non-empty `annotations` map, all map keys must be fully qualified domain names such as `example.com`.

+  The API server does not perform the `EncryptRequest` procedure call at a high rate.
+Plugin implementations should still aim to keep each request's latency at under 100 milliseconds.

 * Decryption

-  The DecryptRequest procedure call provides the `(ciphertext, key_id, annotations)` from EncryptRequest and a UID for logging purposes.
-As expected, it is the inverse of the EncryptRequest call.
+  The `DecryptRequest` procedure call provides the `(ciphertext, key_id, annotations)` from `EncryptRequest` and a UID for logging purposes.
+As expected, it is the inverse of the `EncryptRequest` call.
 Plugins must verify that the `key_id` is one that they understand - they must not attempt to decrypt data unless they are sure that it was encrypted by them at an earlier time.

+  The API server may perform thousands of `DecryptRequest` procedure calls on startup to fill its watch cache.
+Thus plugin implementations must perform these calls as quickly as possible, and should aim to keep each request's latency at under 10 milliseconds.

 * Understanding `key_id`